Close Menu

 The molecule dubbed G0775 is at least 500 times more potent than a naturally found arylomycin against some of the biggest gram-negative bacterial threats to humans, including Escherichia coli, Klebsiella pneumoniae, Pseudomonas aeruginosa, and Acinetobacter baumannii.

-So far, the new compound has only been tested in the lab and in mice and the molecule will need to go through additional testing and tweaking before it can be used in humans.
+So far, the new compound has only been tested in the lab and in mice, and the molecule will need to go through additional testing and tweaking before it can be used in humans.
 It is also not a permanent solution to the growing problem of antibiotic resistance.
-Since if molecules of this type are widely used as antibiotics, bacteria will evolve resistance to this compound as well, as they always do.
+Since molecules of this type are widely used as antibiotics, bacteria will evolve resistance to this compound as well, as they always do.
 But it is a new tool in our toolbox.

 Reference:

 Peter A. Smith et al. Optimized arylomycins are a new class of Gram-negative antibiotics.
-Nature 12 september 2018.
+Nature 12 September 2018.
 DOI: 10.1038/s41586-018-0483-6

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email Copy Link